 WHAT: This is one of the oldest running souqs in Bahrain, definitely put this spot on your bucket list for authentic traditional spots on the island to experience the heritage and city’s history through the old markets that sell sweets, spices, jewelry, coffee, and is famous for homemade halwa.
 The streets are busy so it’s not recommended to drive here as it’s hard to find parking, get a taxi or Uber instead.
 Open from 7 AM – 10 PM and 11 PM on weekends

-Souq Al Muharraq
+WHERE: Souq Al Muharraq

 Pearling Path

 WHAT: A 2-mile stretch that’s a UNESCO World Heritage since 2012, it is a story of the pearling history and cultural tradition in Bahrain consisting of architecture, historical buildings, traditional houses, seashore sites that tell of Bahraini cultural identity.
-To see this path in detail click here
+To see this path in detail click here.

 WHERE: Pearling Path